SakshamAgrawall/Wisflux_Assessment/README.md

 # Wisflux_Assessment

-## assesment-1
+## assessment-1

-in this assesment we make a simple document file using html
+in this assessment we make a simple document file using html

+## assessment-2

+in this assessment we styling the Html file by using CSS which we made in assessment-1